 Robert A. Stern, Ph.D.

 Dr. Robert Stern is Professor of Neurology, Neurosurgery, and Anatomy and Neurobiology at Boston University (BU) School of Medicine, where he is also Director of Clinical Research for the BU Chronic Traumatic Encephalopathy (CTE) Center.
-From 2010-2019, he was the Director of the Clinical Core of the BU Alzheimer’s Disease Center (one of only 30 centers funded by the National Institutes of Health, NIH).
+From 2010-2019, he was the Director of the Clinical Core of the BU Alzheimer’s Disease Center (funded by National Institutes of Health, NIH).

 A major focus of Dr. Stern’s research involves the long-term effects of repetitive brain trauma in athletes, including the neurodegenerative disease, CTE.
 He has been funded from NIH and the Department of Defense for his work on developing methods of detecting and diagnosing CTE during life, as well as examining potential genetic and other risk factors for this disease.
 He is the lead principal investigator for the 7-year, multi-center DIAGNOSE CTE Research Project, funded by the National Institute of Neurological Disorders and Stroke.
 His other major areas of funded research include the assessment and treatment of Alzheimer’s disease, the cognitive effects of chemotherapy in the elderly, thyroid-brain relationships, and driving and dementia.
 He is the BU site principal investigator for several clinical trials for the prevention and treatment of Alzheimer’s disease.
 Dr. Stern has also published on various aspects of cognitive assessment and is the senior author of many widely used neuropsychological tests, including the Neuropsychological Assessment Battery (NAB).